elixir-lang/elixir-lang.github.com/trademarks.markdown

 ## Examples of not permitted use

+Here is a non-exhaustive list of non permitted uses of the marks:

   * Usage of the Elixir logo in book covers, conferences, and podcasts.

   * Usage of the Elixir logo as the mark of third party projects, even in combination with other marks.